al-dot-exe/jsRadio/to-do.md

 - add button functionality to tune in to a different channel

 #### Music Functionality (CSS, JS)
-- Find an API that will link to an internet radio service without having to signin
+x Find an API that will link to an internet radio service

-- build out the client side api request to tune into a radio channels
+x build out the client side api request to tune into a single radio channel

 - add the ability to turn the radio on and off when the play and pause button is clicked
+- add the ability to change the channel when the channel knob is scrolled up or down for a single country
 - add ability to turn the volume up or down when the volume button is scrolled up or down
-- add the ability to change the channel when the channel knob is scrolled up or down

 - make a basic server to handle these requests thus far x
 - - index page request page request x
 - - button off and on request